JamesParrott/python-cowsay-simple-example/README.md

 ### Reproduction

-Other than this file and main.py, this repo was built via:
+this repo was built via:

 ```
+mkdir simple-python-project-for-PyCrucible
+cd simple-python-project-for-PyCrucible
 uv init .
-uv add python-cowsay
+uv add cowsay
+rm -rf .venv .python-version
 ```

+ensuring `requires-python = ">=3.11"` in pyproject.toml,
+and adding the contents of this file and main.py.